-Conveyancers or specialist solicitors liaise with your mortgage company and deal with all the legal documentation that’s required to transfer ownership of the property from the seller to you.
+Conveyancers liaise with your mortgage company and the seller’s solicitor and deal with all the legal documentation required to transfer ownership of the property from the seller to you.

 Once all the paperwork is complete, your conveyancer will confirm how much stamp duty you must pay to the government – and once that is done, they will register you as the new owner of your property with the Land Registry.